+By all means, create a great resume for an internship, but don’t forget to dwell on your cover letter too!
 This is where you can dig a bit deeper.
 You can use your cover letter to express your passion for your field, your excitement about working for the company to which you are applying, and make the case that you are a great fit for this opportunity.

-Cover Letter Sample For Internship (Word version)
+General Cover Letter Sample For Internship (Word version)

-The Internship Cover Letter Example (text version)
+Computer Science Cover Letter Internship (text version)

 I am submitting my resume and this letter to express my interest in the internship opportunity you have available in your Information Security department.
 I learned of this internship from Joe Meyer, who is my advisor at State University, and who recently retired as head of IS from your organization.
 I am grateful that he told me about this opening, and am very excited about pursuing this opportunity.
 I believe I would be challenged in this role, but also able to make a contribution.

 I am currently a senior at State University majoring in Computer Science with an emphasis in Security.
 I previously graduated from Community College with an Associate’s degree in Information Technology where my area of concentration was Cybersecurity.
 Currently, I am on the Dean’s list, act as treasurer of the Cybersecurity club, and am an active member of the Forensics team.

 I am passionate about computer security.
 I have intentionally chosen courses that have allowed me to develop and apply my skills in this area.
 These include: